getvero/vero/README.markdown

 # vero

 vero makes it easy to interact with Vero's REST API from your Rails 3.x app.
 Vero is a user lifecycle platform that allows you to engage and re-engage your customer base via email, based on the actions they perform in your software.

-For more information about the platform, visit [Vero](http://getvero.com).
+For more information about the platform, [click here](http://getvero.com) to visit Vero.

 ## Installation

 Include in your Gemfile:

     gem 'vero'
-    gem 'delayed_job'

 Or install the gem:

-    gem install 'delayed_job'
     gem install 'vero'

-__NOTE: vero uses delayed_job to asynchrously send events to the API__.

 Create a [Vero account](http://getvero.com).
 Create an initializer in your config/initializers folder called vero.rb with the following: